-- the establishment of a robust risk management system and an effective framework to identify, monitor, control and report risk. - the Management Level Committee and Senior Management's activities in managing material risks (including climate risk) and the contagion effects among the different risks to ensure that the integrated risk management functions within the Bank are in place and effectively discharged.
+- the establishment of a robust risk management system and an effective framework to identify, monitor, control and report risk. - the Management Level Committee and Senior Management are responsible to manage material risks (including climate risk) and the contagion effects among the different risks to ensure that integrated risk management functions within the Bank are in place and effectively discharged.